apaulworks/weDAQ/README.md

 </object>

-Firmware and software repo associated with the weDAQ hardware are made available as well.
+Firmware and software repo associated with the weDAQ hardware are made available as well. <br />
 Python control script: https://github.com/msl052/WeDAQ_Multi